stefanofa/awesome/README.md

 *   [coderamp-labs/gitingest](https://github.com/coderamp-labs/gitingest) - Replace 'hub' with 'ingest' in any GitHub URL to get a prompt-friendly extract of a codebase

-*   [polarsource/polar](https://github.com/polarsource/polar) - An open source engine for your digital products.
-Sell SaaS and digital products in minutes.
+*   [polarsource/polar](https://github.com/polarsource/polar) - Turn your software into a business.

 *   [TheR1D/shell\_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-4, will help you accomplish your tasks faster and more efficiently.